phbradley/conga/README.md

 pip install fastcluster # optional conda install pyyaml #optional for using yaml-formatted configuration files for scripts
 ```

-If you do not have the command line tool `convert` from Imagemagick, or Inkscape, installed, you
-could also add `conda install -c conda-forge imagemagick`.
-See the section below on SVG to PNG
-conversion for more details.

-Next, clone the `conga` repository (type this command wherever you want the `conga/` directory to appear):
+2. Clone the `conga` github repository

+Type this command wherever you want the `conga/` directory to appear:
 ```
 git clone https://github.com/phbradley/conga.git
 ```

 If you don't have `git` installed you could go click on the big green `Code`
 button on the [CoNGA github page](https://github.com/phbradley/conga) and
 download and unpack the software that way.

+3. Compile C++ programs (optional, but highly recommended)

 *NEW* We recently added a C++ implementation of TCRdist to speed neighbor calculations on
 large datasets and to compute the background TCRdist distributions for the new